There are now three main streams available at our clinics:

 SISOEQU010 Identify hazards, assess and control risks in horse handling and riding activities

-These are assessed by our TAE qualified staff, and Units of Competency are provided through a memorandum of understanding with the SA Sports Federation Inc (RTO2280)
+These are assessed by our TAE qualified staff, and Units of Competency are provided through a memorandum of understanding with the Registered Training Organisation EATA (No. 41482).

 The assessment processes is carried out in 3, 4 or 5 day clinics (The time you are involved depends on the areas you are already or want to be involved in: eg it could be both instructor and trail guide, or one of these or the other, or just teaching horse handling etc.)